"The Onion" Contributors

 How did you get selected to write for The Onion?
 Any tips for those of us trying to do the same?

-Asked by BarneyB over 12 years ago
+Asked by BarneyB almost 13 years ago

 Mike: After writing a dissertation on the political relevance of satirical news, I applied for an editorial internship at the company.
 Upon completion of the internship, I started to submit headlines each week.
 Jilly: Certain outlets want to hear from you, and you have to beat down their doors.
 Others, like The Onion, don't have an open submissions policy.
 Harassing them is just going to annoy.